 This compound also has been linked to cancer formation in animals and the destruction of red blood cells.
 If exposed to too many mothballs, other effects that you can experience include abdominal pain, vomiting, nausea, coma, and seizures.

 Some brands of mothballs use a different active ingredient, paradichlorobenzene.
 This compound is less toxic, but it can still irritate and poison.

 Herbicides are a common household item that eases the workload of maintaining your garden.
 However, many controversies have popped up concerning the safety of such products.
 When improperly used, these chemicals can contaminate water and cause health concerns to those who have come in contact with it.

-Common active ingredients in herbicides include atrazine, dacthal, Endothall, alachlor, and glyphosate.
-The last ingredient is a major component in the Monsanto Roundup lawsuit.
-As this lawsuit by Miller Firm LLC covers, glyphosate, and these other compounds can increase your risk for developing cancer.
+Herbicides’ common active ingredients include atrazine, dacthal, Endothall, alachlor, and glyphosate.
+The last ingredient is a major component.
+As this lawsuit by Miller Firm LLC covers, glyphosate, and these other compounds can increase your risk of developing cancer, explains Business Insider.
 Beyond these claims, these chemicals can also cause health issues related to your spleen, liver, kidney, and eyes.
 Additionally, you can develop reproductive and cardiovascular system problems from long-term exposure.

 The Bottom Line

 With so many unsafe chemicals hidden in plain sight, it’s important to research the products that you bring into your home.
-Keep you, your family, and your environment safe by switching to eco-friendly home products.
+Keep your family, pets, and the environment safe by switching to eco-friendly home products.